-HIV is a life-changing condition, but early testing and effective treatment enable many people with the infection to live healthy, active lives.
+HIV can be a life changing condition, but early testing and effective treatment enable many people with the infection to live healthy, active lives.

-Some people have HIV screening every so often, while others seek testing only after possible exposure.
-Also, healthcare providers test for HIV during pregnancy.
+Some individuals undergo HIV screening every so often, while others seek tests only after possible exposure.
+Healthcare professionals also test for HIV during pregnancy.

 Home testing for HIV might involve self-sampling or self-testing.